Catalog Generation

 where

-• \({\sigma}\) is the standard deviation of photometric aperture signal, in counts per second
+• \({\sigma}\) is the standard deviation of photometric aperture signal, in counts second-1

 • \({a}\) is the photometric aperture area, in pixels